 Sramana Mitra: So organic search traffic is still powering a lot of your traffic?

-OJ Whatley: Yes but you can imagine, we have a substantial pay-per-click and digital marketing budget today.
+OJ Whatley: Yes, but you can imagine, we have a substantial pay-per-click and digital marketing budget today.
 It’s probably one of our single greatest expenses on an annual basis.
 It truly is about staying on top of mind and it’s truly about maintaining the position on top.
 There’re always ten guys looking to spend more money than you, take your credibility, just knock you off the block, or render you irrelevant.

 Sramana Mitra: What is the split today – from business that happens on your own site versus business that happens on eBay?

 OJ Whatley: I would say eBay.
-I would say probably that 20% of our business is done via eBay.
+I would say that probably 20% of our business is done via eBay.
 Keeping in mind that eBay is still the largest aggregator of watches in the world, so consider eBay to be a showcase and some people choose to do the business through eBay.
 Other people see the watch on eBay and choose to call us directly.
 It’s not a perfect science in that you can’t say exactly what percentage is eBay-driven.

 I can tell you what percentage of our business is done on eBay with people completing the transactions through eBay.
 That’s probably around 20%.
 But as far as what our real eBay business is, it’s a hard number to get a hand on because you get a guy who sees a watch on eBay and then he calls our office.
 We have to track the fact that he saw us on eBay first.